WHAT DOES LIVELYHOODS MEAN?

 Creating livelihoods is about more than just providing access to a stable income.
 There are several different forms of capital (human, social, financial) that compose a livelihood.

 Our model allows youth and women to build their financial capital by earning a stable income, build human capital by learning new sales skills, and to increase their social capital as they communicate and create relationships with members of their community.
+A majority will go on to productive jobs, further studies, or to create their own businesses when they leave LivelyHoods.
+Our aim is to prepare them for a lifetime of gainful and productive activities, that sustain themselves and their families, and give hope for a continuous, bright future.

 We create job opportunities for youth and women